 Arroz con Leche

-Coconuts are plentiful in Central America, especially among the coasts.
-So are coconut desserts.
-Some favorites include coconut cake, coconut fudge, tabletas (chewy coconut candy), and coconut pie, pictured.Continue to 9 of 10 below.
+Coconuts are plentiful in Central America, especially along the coasts.
+So it only makes sense that coconut desserts would be popular.
+Expect to see lots of coconut cake, coconut fudge, tabletas (chewy coconut candy), and coconut pie.

 On a hot day, nothing beats a granizada (or raspado in Panama).
 Like snow cones in the United States, granizadas feature shaved ice drizzled (or soaked) in sweet, colorful syrups.
 They're usually sold from street carts in Central America; just make sure to ask if the granizada is made with purified ice (hielo puro).

 Refrescos or licuados—fruit smoothies are delicious by any name.
 In Panama, these sweet fruity drinks are called batidos and are often mixed with papaya, strawberry, and pineapple.
 In Guatemala, on the other hand, the fruit shakes are made with local carambola (star fruit) and guanabana (soursop).